• Skip to primary navigation

 We've scoured kitchens far and wide to bring you the top five swaps for nigella seeds.

-These alternatives will keep your cooking game strong, ensuring your dishes lose none of their pizzazz.
-Let’s get into it, shall we?
+These alternatives will keep your cooking game strong, making sure your dishes lose none of their pizzazz.

 The 5 Best Substitutes for Nigella Seeds

-Several other seeds can be used as a substitute in your recipe if you don’t have nigella seeds on hand.
+Several other seeds can be used as a substitute in your recipe if you don't have nigella seeds on hand - or consult eggs substitutes in meatballs for a different category of swapping ideas.

 SubstituteKey CharacteristicsSubstitute Ratio